wangyan100/springbootexamples/spring-boot-cache/readme.md

 # SpringBoot Cache

-This guide walks you through the process of enabling caching

-and the process of removing caching on a Spring managed bean
+This guide walks you through the process of enabling caching and the process of removing caching on a Spring managed bean.

 ## What you’ll build

-You’ll build an application that enables caching  on a simple book repository.

-and you can also remove caching by SpringBoot's scheuduled  task
+You’ll build an application that enables caching  on a simple book repository, and you can also remove caching by SpringBoot's scheuduled  task .